nielsbasjes/codeowners/README.md

 # Major update
 The upcoming 2.0.0 release has been rewritten into Kotlin.
 This allows for more exact checks on nullability and improves code quality.
 Most of the API has not been changed so using this from Java should be a simple migration.
+This new version needs JVM 11 or newer.

 # What is this
 1) A Kotlin/Java library to read a CODEOWNERS file.